Do’s and Don’t’s.

 Then we have the repeal of the Glass-Steagall Act that further exacerbated the rise of financialized monopolies culminating in the 2008 mortgage crises and world-wide market meltdown and helped supplant public welfare with corporate welfare.

 Sorry, Bill.
 Now you and Hillary can go find a job like giving lectures on how to fuck over your citizenry, how to rob them of their land and resources, how to sell those public assets to your neoliberal cronies in exchange for a tax-deductible contribution to your foundation while getting taxpayers to foot the bill for your fees so you can use the money to get your wife nominated to run the most exceptional country on Earth.
 Oh wait.
 She lost.
 Bummer.
 Can we get out money back?

 Gloria Steinem is spot on.
 No thanks, Clintons.
 We’ve already choked on enough of your bullshit.

 A socialist Jew speaking truth to power, supported by a bevy of celebrities, activists, and a smattering of progressive politicos, including Congresswoman Tulsi Gabbard and Nina Turner.
 Conspicuously absent were any mainstream Democratic Party members, officials, or state-wide elected representatives.
 No Nancy Pelosi.
 No Barbara Boxer.
 No Dianne Feinstein.
 No Gavin Newsom.
+No Governor Jerry Brown.
 No Mayor Ed Lee.
 No Kamala Harris.
 No DNC.

 Dr. Cornell West was present as was actor Danny Glover as well as musicians Dave Matthews and Fantastic Negrito.
 There was a ton of media ensconced in their own gated-off area with prime views of the stage.
 The rest of us had to stand, some for several hours, heel to toe, warmed only by the proceedings.
 Here is what we saw.